 First, racial differences in children's home environments include differences in opportunities for learning at home-differences in the amount of time parents have to read to their children; in children's access to computers, libraries, and museums; in parental investments in tutoring and other educational activities; in parental human and social capital; and differences in parental stress and depression.
-All of these experiences are affected by family socioeconomic status; high-income and highly-educated parents have, on average, more resources to foster and support their children's academic skills outside of school (Bassok et al. 2016; Bradley et al. 2001; Chin and Phillips 2004; Lareau 2003; Phillips 2011).
-To the extent http://www2.census.gov/library/publications/2011/compendia/statab/131ed/tables/12s0697.pdf; retrieved January 7, 2017.
+All of these experiences are affected by family socioeconomic status; high-income and highly-educated parents have, on average, more resources to foster and support their children's academic skills outside of school

+2 &lt;u>http://www2.census.gov/library/publications/2011/compendia/statab/131ed/tables/12s0697.pdf; retrieved January 7, 2017.